Sebring

 developed.

-Notice the metal sheets showing where the engine resides.
+Notice the metal sheets hinting where the wide engine resides; the

 Another